9 Incredible Benefits of Cardamom Tea

 May Improve Heart Health

 If you suffer from hypertension, cardamom tea may be an excellent new ally in your fight for great heart health (Azimi P et al., 2014).
-The high level of potassium found in this popular herb is what makes it so effective for high blood pressure, as potassium is a vasodilator and can reduce the strain on your arteries and blood vessels, thus lowering your risk for atherosclerosis, heart attack, and stroke.
-[3] [4]
+The high level of potassium found in this popular herb is what makes it so effective for high blood pressure, as potassium is a vasodilator and can reduce the strain on your arteries and blood vessels, thus helping you maintain a healthy heart [3] [4]

 May Act As A Remedy for Bad Breath